 - public health science functions: communicable diseases, infection prevention and control, environmental and occupational health, health promotion, chronic disease and injury prevention, and emergency preparedness and response

-- laboratory operations
+- public health laboratory functions: science and operations

 - research, information and knowledge services

 - corporate functions: strategy and stakeholder relations, finance, procurement, human resources, facilities and legal and privacy

 President and Chief Executive Officer (acting); Chief, Strategy and Stakeholder Relations, Research, Information and Knowledge

 Colleen Geiger provides executive leadership for Public Health Ontario’s strategic, business and operational planning, organizational performance measurement, process improvement, stakeholder relations and issues management, as well as PHO’s research, knowledge and information areas including: research and ethics services, knowledge services and information technology and informatics.